|

 he mounted an attack on the military Enigma, but did not succeed,

-as he unable to work out the wiring of the entry disc (ETW).
+as he was unable to work out the wiring of the entry disc (ETW).

-In 1938, the British GC&CS started discussing the Enigma machine with the
+In 1938, GC&CS started discussing Enigma with the

 French cipher bureau – Deuxième Bureau – from whom they acquired the details